AlessioCasco/gandi-dyndns/README.md

 This app accepts one optional parameter `-c, --config` that defines the location of the config file, by default this config file has to be in the same directory where `gandi-dyndns.py` is.

 ##### Interacion
-Now your router, firewall or network appliance (for info about how to configure a cisco ASA firewall check the config section) can send updates to gandi-dyndns using `GET` method and the app will do the rest.
+Now your router, firewall or network appliance (for info about how to configure a cisco ASA firewall check the [config section](https://github.com/AlessioCasco/gandi-dyndns#cisco-ASA-configuration)) can send updates to gandi-dyndns using `GET` or `POST` methods and the app will do the rest.

 ```
 $machine_IP/DNS_name:$port/nic_update?ip=$IP&fqdn=$domain